 Radishes + Radish Greens

 To store: (Roots) Store radish roots separate from the leaves.
 Place dry, unwashed roots and greens each in their own mesh bag, or paper towel, and then place inside a bag, or container inside your fridge crisper.
-The roots will keep for at least two weeks and the greens for about a week.
+The summer radish roots will keep for about 3 weeks and the winter radish roots 4-6 weeks or longer.

 (Greens): Cut greens from their roots; store roots separately.
 Keep dry, unwashed greens in a mesh bag, then covered with a reused plastic bag or container in the refrigerator up to 2 weeks.